OndrejKarlik/tsc-absolute-paths/README.md

-Drop-in replacement/wrapper for tsc.
+Drop-in replacement/wrapper for tsc/tsgo.
 It parses tsc output and turns relative paths to absolute, so you can click on error messages in MSVC.
+Simply replace tsc/tsgo call with tsc-absolute-paths/tsgo-absolute-paths call with the same arguments.